shoaibnoor95/MediaMagpie/README.md

 Prerequisites
 -------------
 ### JAVA
 MediaMagpie runs on each unix-/Mac platforms which have JAVA 1.7 JRE installed.
-The project contains a shell start script that starts the integrated jetty server and deploys the applications.
+The project contains a shell start script that starts the integrated jetty9  server and deploys the applications.
 The installation process is very simple.
 ### Databases
 All RDBMS can be used which are supported by Hibernate.
 For a first test, a very simple solution is the internal HSQL database, that will be delivered within the MediaMagpie distribution.